As you read this article, you’ll find detailed information on the price of walnut wood per board foot and the factors influencing this lumber cost.

 The grain patterns on black walnut woods are intriguing.

 This is one of the main reasons why these woods attract a premium.
-The straight grain and sometimes curly or wavy patterns are a sight to behold.
+The straight grain and sometimes curly or wavy patterns are a sight.

-Coupled with such natural features, the processing technique used adds to its beauty.
+Coupled with such natural features, the processing technique adds to its beauty.

 Where to Buy Black Walnut Wood

-Having found out the prices of black walnut woods, knowing where to buy them from is another thing you’ll need to know of.
+Having found out the prices of black walnut woods, knowing where to buy them from is another thing you’ll need to know.
 While some readers will have an idea, others may not, and it’s nothing to be ashamed of.

 You may want to compare prices between sellers to get a good bargain.
-This gives you an idea of where to buy your woods from.
-You’ll need to check their quality too.
+This will give you an idea of where to buy your wood, and you’ll also need to check their quality.

-The black walnut wood prices discussed above are only averages and might not be an exact reflection of what’s obtainable.
-With the cost idea provided, you can use the details supplied to take informed decisions.
+The black walnut wood prices discussed above are only averages and might not precisely reflect what’s obtainable.
+The cost idea provided allows you to use the details supplied to make informed decisions.